 Delaying property settlements can have serious consequences.
 One party may not be ready to move on or believe that waiting could benefit them financially.
 However, delays can backfire.
 Waiting to settle can result in higher legal costs and tangled financial ties.
 If your ex-partner is delaying, getting professional legal help protects your rights and avoids prolonged disputes.

 Our team is waiting for your call.
 As one client put it: “Peter was professional, straight forward, insightful and best of all had a realistic plan to achieve an outcome“.
 We can help you avoid unnecessary delays.
-Let’s meet for a free consultation.
+Let’s meet for a free consultation to resolve your family law matters.